toddaustin/css-team-project-2/background-repeat.md

 ### Values

-The `background-repeat` property allows for different values.
+The `background-repeat` property allows for several values to be set.
 These values are:

 #### repeat